wesleybratt/nprSongOTD/README.md

 # nprSongOTD
-This script will download all the songs of the day released by NPR
+This script will download all the songs of the day released by KEXP

 More Info on the KEXP song of the day podcast. http://kexp.org/podcasts#song